ManticoreGamesInc/platform-documentation/src/api/player.md

 function UpdateFromNetworkedData(key)
     local data = PLAYER:GetPrivateNetworkedData(key)
-    -- TODO: This would depend on your type of data and game system -- E.g.: An inventory of items
-    if key == "inventory" then
+    -- TODO: This would depend on your type of data and game system -- For example: An inventory of items if key == "inventory" then
         for itemId,count in pairs(data) do
             print(PLAYER.name .. " has " .. count .. " copies of " .. itemId)